Psilocybin-assisted therapy for depression

-Psilocybin has shown promise in the treatment of depression, and research suggests that it may be helpful for individuals who have not responded to traditional antidepressant medications.
+Psilocybin has shown promise in the treatment of depression, and research suggests that it may be helpful for individuals who have been diagnosed with treatment-resistant depression.

 Psilocybin may be useful in the treatment of depression as it is believed to: